Metalanguage in the EFL Classroom

 Is this a second or a third conditional?

 Today we’re going to look at reported speech.

 Sound familiar?
 These are examples of teacher talk which are probably heard in English as a Foreign Language classrooms all over the world.
 They are also examples of metalanguage.
-This is the language used to talk about language and it is often used in classrooms when teaching English.
+Metalanguage is the language used to talk about language.

 Why do we use metalanguage?